brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

       http:
         path: /_/custom_health_path
   ingress:
-    - host: dogfood-service.ingress.local
+    - host: dogfood-custom.ingress.local
   ports:
-    - target_port: 5678
+    - target_port: 6969
   replicas:
-    maximum: 10
+    maximum: 13
-    minimum: 20
+    minimum: 37
   SonarQube:
     - enabled: false
 ```

 ::: notes
-  - This was actually a part of a k8s deloyment
+  - This was actually a part of a k8s template
-  - So we can drop into k8s.
+  - So we can drop straight into k8s.
 With full access to it's powers.
   - This is basically Fiaas, that we used at Finn.
   - For a k8s shop, this makes sense.
   - You might need a different way of doing this.
+  - But the idea works in most cases.
 :::

 ---